-The various cheese options - burrata, stracciatella, and mozzarella - are all made better by a $5 side of bread.
-That’ll put you at around $20 just for bread and cheese, and considering the barely shareable portion sizes and unnoticeable accompanying ingredients, you can skip this part of the menu.
+The various cheese options—burrata, stracciatella, and mozzarella—are all made better by a $7 side of bread.
+That’ll put you at around $30 just for bread and cheese, and considering the barely shareable portion sizes, you can skip this part of the menu.

 The lettuce is basically just a delivery mechanism to get cheese, black pepper, and thick pecorino dressing to your mouth.
-Those things are delicious, but at the same time, the pastas are more delicious, and this isn’t really a salad.
+Fortunately, those things are delicious.

 Take a bite of this spaghettoni without looking at it, and you’ll assume it was transported to your plate on one of those open-ocean rafts that Wilson swam away from in Cast Away.
 So you’ll be understandably confused when you see that it only has three clams and some breadcrumbs on top.
-But those breadcrumbs are covering up a briny clam sauce packed with chopped clams and it’s one of the best pastas here.
+But those breadcrumbs are covering up a briny clam sauce packed with chopped clams.
+This is one of the best pastas here.

 Microwaving frozen Kraft noodles would make for can’t-miss pasta if it were served in this rich parmigiano cream sauce.
-But the anolini are firm on the bottom with a soft, thin shell covering the perfect amount of ground beef, prosciutto, and pork sausage.
+The anolini are firm on the bottom with a soft, thin shell covering the perfect amount of ground beef, prosciutto, and pork sausage.
 Get this.

 This is the weakest pasta at Rezdora, and while that’s kind of like being a benchwarmer for an all-star team, it still means you don’t need to order it.
 The spinach pasta is filled with braised leeks, but the majority of the flavor comes from the heavy dose of peas and the pleasant, but not particularly memorable mushroom puree underneath.

-This is basically a giant ravioli stuffed with egg yolk, ricotta, and corn, that’s then topped with morels, black truffle, and freshly grated parmesan - so rather than asking if it’s good, the question is really, how good?
+This giant raviolo is stuffed with egg yolk, ricotta, and corn, and it's topped with morels, black truffle, and freshly grated parmesan.
+So rather than asking if it’s good, the question is really: how good?
 And the answer is: pretty good.
 It’s tough to eat as the soft ricotta and egg yolk spill out onto the plate (especially without bread to soak it up), and you don’t get any flavor from the truffle.
-The spongy morels on the side are so delicious that this would be worth ordering if it weren’t also the most expensive pasta on the menu.
+The morels on the side are so delicious that this would be worth ordering if it weren’t also the most expensive pasta on the menu.